Generate Income through Lease Options

 When people cannot go out for an outright sale, say for example due to property mortgages, they turn towards the lease option.
 A sandwich lease option is one common example.
 In this scheme, the buyer leases a property with an option to buy in three years.
 This property is leased by another tenant/buyer from the initial buyer with an option to buy in two years.
 The buyer then, using his option, purchases the property and sells it to the tenant/buyer at a profit.

 Instead of a tenant/buyer, one could also use the lease option with another investor, or buy the property instead of leasing it, and then sell it with a lease option.
-But Van Horn says that since tenant/buyers expect to own the property, they usually take good care of it and make payments on time.
-He also recommends identification of desirable areas – generally working, middle and upper income areas, where potential tenant/buyers would want to own homes.
+But Van Horn says that since tenants/buyers expect to own the property, they usually take good care of it and make payments on time.
+He also recommends the identification of desirable areas – generally working, middle, and upper-income areas, where potential tenants/buyers would want to own homes.